koenderks/aRtsy/README.md

-# aRtsy: Generative Art Using R
+# ggart: Generative Art Using R

-`aRtsy` is an R package that mimicks the ideas of multiple generative artists in the `ggplot2` language.
+`ggart` is an R package that mimicks the ideas of multiple generative artists in the `ggplot2` language.

 You can install and load the package by running the code below.

 ```
-devtools::install_github('koenderks/aRtsy')
+devtools::install_github('koenderks/ggart')
-library(aRtsy)
+library(ggart)
 ```

 Let's go hunting for some good `seed`'s!